-The Charity will also continue to consider the main facility it uses, in the context of its lease of Faraday House, which has 8 years left to run.
+The Charity will also continue to analyse and maintain the facility it uses, in the context of its lease of Faraday House, which has 7 years left to run.
+A revised Planned Preventative Maintenance Report will ensure sound facilities management for several years to come.